georgeslabreche/opssat-smartcam/README.md

 5. [Image Metadata](https://github.com/georgeslabreche/opssat-smartcam#image-metadata)

 ## 1. Neural Networks
 The app can apply any .tflite neural network image classification model file trained with TensorFlow.
-The default model labels the images acquired by the spacecraft's camera as either "earth", "edge", or "bad".
+The default model's labels are "earth", "edge", and "bad".
 The SmartCam's image classification program [uses the TensorFlow Lite C API for model inference](https://github.com/georgeslabreche/tensorflow-opssat-smartcam).
 Tensorflow Lite inference is thus available to any experimenter without being restricted to image classification.

 ## 2. Contribute
 Ways to contribute: